manueltar/nutvar2/README.md

   ./install.sh

-  During the installation of ENSEMBL VEP for release 75 the user will be asked in he/she wants to install a cache version of the genome or Fasta files.
+  During the installation of ENSEMBL VEP for release 75 the user will be asked if he/she wants to install a cache version of the genome or Fasta files.
 In both cases the answer is NO, as the GRCh37.75 genome is provided within NuTVar2.

 # RUNNING